 The Cane Corso is an ancient Italian breed of good working dog.
 They were developed to protect property and hunt animals such as wild boar.
-Fawn cane corso is perhaps the most impressive of this very beautiful and powerful dog breed.
+Fawn Cane Corso is perhaps the most impressive of this beautiful and powerful dog breed.

 Read on for all the breed characteristics and facts.

 Origin and history of the Fawn Cane Corso